Content Marketing Is Stupid. Make Something Better.Shawn 02.05.2014

 In a sea of link farms, irrelevant guest posts, and SEO zombie strategies run amok, people are starving for something useful.
 As a content marketer, you get to help them find it.

-There will always be tips and hacks – like Video Site-mapping and Targeted Keyword Searches to strengthen your PageRank, and those are awesome – but don’t lose sight of your goal as a copywriter or SEO marketer.
+There will always be tips and hacks – like Video Site-mapping to strengthen your PageRank, and those are awesome – but don’t lose sight of your goal as a copywriter or SEO marketer.

 Your job is to create something worth reading – not just something worth ranking.